Kim Jong-woo

-Kim Jong-woo (born 1 October 1993) is a South Korean footballer who plays as a midfielder for K League 1 club Pohang Steelers.
+Kim Jong-woo (born 1 October 1993) is a South Korean footballer who plays as a midfielder for K League 1 club Bucheon.

 Career

 Kim started his career with South Korean top flight side Suwon Samsung Bluewings, where he played from 2015 to 2020.

 For the 2015 season, he was sent on loan to Suwon FC in the K League 2, the second division of South Korean football.